kubernetes/ingress-gce/docs/deploy/gke/README.md

 # Running the Script

 The script can take in a number of settings, but only really requires the cluster name and zone.
-You can provide other settings for if we incorrectly intuit any values.
+You can provide other settings for if we incorrectly deduce any values.
 Usage:

 ```shell